PDF Cover

 • Emerging markets including Vietnam, Chile and Nigeria are expected to observe highest growth with CAGR ranging between 8.5% to 10.2%.

-• Transition like Organic Shift is expected to add $242 million to the Hydroponic Fertilizers market growth by 2030.
+• Transition like Shift from conventional fertilizers to precision hydroponic nutrient solutions is expected to add $244 million to the Hydroponic Fertilizers market growth by 2030.

 • The Hydroponic Fertilizers market is set to add $2.5 billion between 2025 and 2035, with manufacturer targeting Fruits & Flowers Application projected to gain a larger market share.